 - Profile photos will be taken of all members ages 12 and over for security reasons.

-- The JCC welcomes guests.
+- The JCC welcomes guests who are accompanied by a JCC member age 18 or older.
 Please inquire with Member Services staff for current guest pass pricing.
 All guests must use a valid JCC guest pass or purchase one prior to entering facility.
 Guest passes are non-refundable.

 - The JCC does not discriminate on the basis of age, race, gender, faith, or sexual orientation.

 - The JCC does not allow skateboarding, rollerblading, shoes with wheels, segways, or hoverboards on the premises.

 - The 15-mph speed limit on campus is strictly enforced.
 For parking, please park in designated areas only.
 Do not park along perimeter roads, such as the road by the tennis courts, soccer fields and the camp drop-off area.
 Do not park along east and west curbs or in spaces marked “Reserved.”
 Handicap spaces are available in both the east and west parking lots.